jthawme/ambient/README.md

 ## Installing and running

 So far, you have to just pull the entire project, run `yarn build` and then you can run the project from `node server` which runs the server and the built sveltekit project

+## Reasoning

+Spotify's API is excellent, but without being approved for the expanded API grant, its limited to really only hobbyist stuff.
+This means that you can register your own app, and run this locally and have a customised Spotify Jam scenario, because its running through your credentials.
+Locally served